Solar panels being installed on a roof by workers in hard hats.

 Active solar systems directly convert solar energy into electricity or require electricity transfer energy (electric or thermal) from one location to another.

-Passive solar systems use specific site locations, design or building materials that take advantage of the sun's position and availability t0 provide direct heating or lighting, or t0 store heating in thermal mass.
+Passive solar systems use specific site locations, design, or building materials that take advantage of the sun's position and availability to provide direct heating or lighting, or to store heat in thermal mass.

-Photovoltaic: (PV) The technology of converting solar radiation into direct current electricity with the use of semiconductor material.
+Photovoltaic (PV): The technology of converting sunlight into direct current electricity with the use of semiconductor material.

-Photovoltaic Cell: A device that converts the energy of sunlight directly into electricity by the photovoltaic effect.
-A PV Cell is also referred to as a Solar Cell.
+Photovoltaic Cell: An electronic device that converts the energy of light directly into electricity through the photovoltaic effect.
+A photovoltaic cell is also referred to as a solar cell.

 Standard Setting and Certifying Programs

 The Institute of Electrical and Electronics Engineers (IEEE - read I-Triple-E) is an international non-profit, professional organization for the advancement of technology related to electricity.
-It has the most members of any technical professional organization in the world, with more than 395,000 members in around 150 countries.
-It develops global standards in a broad range of industries, including: power and energy, biomedical and healthcare, information technology, telecommunication, transportation, nanotechnology, information assurance.
+It has the most members of any technical professional organization in the world, with more than 395,000 members in about 150 countries.
+It develops global standards in a broad range of industries, including power and energy, biomedical and healthcare, information technology, telecommunication, transportation, nanotechnology, and information assurance.

 Underwriters Laboratories (UL) is an independent product safety certification organization that has been testing products and writing standards for safety for more than a century.
 UL's worldwide family of companies and network of service providers includes 68 laboratory, testing and certification facilities serving customers in 102 countries.